European roller: Description

 The European roller is a stocky bird, the size of a Eurasian jay at 29–32 cm in length with a 52–58 cm wingspan.
 It is mainly blue with an orange-brown back.
+The subspecies C. g. semenowi is slightly paler then the nominate.

-The European roller is striking in its strong direct flight, with the brilliant blue contrasting with black flight feathers.
+The European roller is striking in its strong direct flight, with the brilliant blue contrasting with blue-black ends of the flight feathers.
 Sexes are similar, but the juvenile is a drabber version of the adult.

-The display of this bird is like that of a lapwing, with the twists and turns that give this species its English name.
+The European roller is similar in appearance and behaviour to the Abyssinian roller.
+The aerial-display with the twists and turns give this species its English name.
 The call is a harsh crow-like sound.
-It gives a raucous series of calls when nervous.
+It gives a raucous series of calls when alarmed.